gpereira86/l5-star-wars-api/README.md

 ## Getting Started - English

-PHP 7.4 Project for Creating a Back-end API
+Project in PHP 7.4 for Back-End API Development

-This project focuses on developing a back-end for an API that consumes data from an external API, using only native PHP 7.4 tools. cURL will be used for making requests to the external API, without relying on external packages, libraries, or frameworks.
+Development of a back-end for an API that consumes data from an external API, using exclusively native tools of PHP 7.4.
+To perform requests to the external API, cURL was used, avoiding the dependency on external packages, libraries, or frameworks.

-On the front-end, the project will be developed using HTML and JavaScript, with the layout built using both CSS and Bootstrap.
-This will ensure a responsive, intuitive, and customized interface, providing a pleasant user experience across different devices.<br>
+On the front end, the project was developed using HTML and JavaScript, with the layout built using both CSS and Bootstrap.
+This ensures a responsive, intuitive, and customized interface, providing a pleasant user experience across different devices.<br>

 ### Installation: